Muhammad in Islam: Opposition and persecution

 Muhammad's early teachings invited vehement opposition from the wealthy and leading clans of Mecca who feared the loss not only of their ancestral paganism but also of the lucrative pilgrimage business.
 At first, the opposition was confined to ridicule and sarcasm which proved insufficient to arrest Muhammad's faith from flourishing, and soon they resorted to active persecution.
 These included verbal attack, ostracism, unsuccessful boycott, and physical persecution.
-Biographers have presented accounts of diverse forms of persecution on the newly converted Muslims by the Quraysh.
-The converted slaves who had no protection were imprisoned and often exposed to scorching sun.
-Alarmed by mounting persecution on the newly converts, Muhammad in 615 CE directed some of his followers to migrate to neighboring Abyssinia (present day Ethiopia), a land ruled by king Aṣḥama ibn Abjar famous for his justice, and intelligence.
+Alarmed by mounting persecution on the newly converts, Muhammad in 615 CE directed some of his followers to migrate to neighboring Abyssinia (present day Ethiopia), a land ruled by king Aṣḥama ibn Abjar, famous for his justice and intelligence.
 Accordingly, eleven men and four women made their flight, and were followed by more in later time.